sagemath/sage/README.md

     If there are numerous failures, there was a serious problem with your build.

-17. The HTML version of the [documentation](https://doc.sagemath.org/html/en/index.html) can be build by running `make doc-html` and resides in `build/sage-distro/src/doc/`.
+17. The HTML version of the [documentation](https://doc.sagemath.org/html/en/index.html) can be built by running `make doc-html` and resides in `build/sage-distro/src/doc/`.
 You may want to bookmark it in your browser.

 18. Optional: If you want to build the PDF version of the documentation,